:::

 10.3.
 Quality control procedures

 10.3.1.
-The quality system must define and document quality control procedures specific to seed lot identification and sampling arrangements, and laboratory testing procedures.
-These may include check sampling, check testing and other monitoring programmes.
+The quality management system must define and document quality control procedures specific to seed lot identification and sampling arrangements, and accredited member testing procedures.
+These may include check sampling, check testing or other monitoring programmes.
 The resulting data must be recorded in such a way that trends are detectable and, where practicable, statistical techniques must be applied to the reviewing of the results.
-This monitoring must be planned and reviewed and may include, but not be limited to, the following:
+When machinery is used to replace the human analyst, the machine must be monitored.

-(b) participation in the ISTA Proficiency Test Programme
+(a) participation in the ISTA Proficiency Test Programme

-(c) replicate tests using the same or different methods
+(b) replicate tests using the same or different methods

-(d) retesting of retained samples
+(c) retesting of retained samples

 10.4.
 Control of nonconforming testing and sampling work